Become a Mentor

 Why Does Pathways Require the Mentor Training?

 Mentors are required to take our mentor training to give them the basics in knowledge, strategies, and empathy they will need to help the variety of children that come into our programs.
 The training is two hours long and provides an interactive and hands on experience they will need to be a more effective mentor.
 It also gives the children a platform where they can ask questions and alleviate fears or the “unknowns” they may feel before they walk into our programs.
 Mentors report that the training definitely increases their confidence and gives them the basics to jump start into success.
-Our next training is scheduled for Saturday - September 19, 2020 from 1:00pm-3:00pm virtually.
+Our next training is scheduled for Saturday - January 16, 2021 from 1:00pm-3:00pm virtually.
 A zoom link will be sent to you.
 Opportunities for mentoring are limited due to the virus.BECOME A MENTOR

 Pathways Offers Many Programs You can Volunteer for!

 Pathways has sports, robotics, reading and writing, math, computer programming, art, drama and more to choose from!
 The infamous Pathways Rock Band is another program started by a mentor and led by mentors since 2011.
 The Pathways Rock Band performs in concerts throughout the year and even performed in 2013 with the Jonas Brothers at the PNC during a sound check!
 Children of all abilities participate and the friendships created and empowerment felt by all is priceless!

 Do have a passion for art, music or something else and want to share it with others?
 Many of Pathways programs are developed and taught by children.
 This video of Aneek and Julia tell a story about how the two of them were passionate about computer programming and robotics.
 Pathways helped them get started and now they are paid instructors teach other children.
 That is what makes Pathways so unique is our children teaching children model!

 Common Questions Asked About Mentoring

 What Age Can I Become a Mentor?

 Do I Have to Be Resident of Montville?